mshenfield/pick-and-grin/README.md

 120 - each large bin

 ## Challenge #1
-Given the warehouse data found in `./data` print
+Given the warehouse data found in `./data` print a picking ticket for order 1000 which has these product quantites

+P20573, 5
+P20741, 25
+P20284, 100
+P20742, 5

 ## Inputs